 Occasionally individuals want to take single courses at Penn Commercial without seeking admission into an approved program.
 Such students may enroll for individual classes, providing that they hold a high school diploma or GED.
 Students not enrolled in a program but who are enrolled in individual classes cannot exceed two (2) classes per quarter; the only exception to this is students who are referred for individual classes by an employer.
 Re-enrollment in individual classes may be denied if the student's GPA falls below 2.0.
 Students who enroll in individual classes may only take 100-level courses.
 If a student taking individual classes wishes to apply for an approved program, a maximum of three (3) individual courses taken may be applied toward the curriculum requirements.
 Students taking individual classes are not eligible for any form of financial aid assistance.
-Tuition charges for individual classes are based on total credits and are listed in the Financial Aid section of this catalog.
-Students enrolled in individual classes will be responsible for purchasing books and supplies that are required for their scheduled classes.
+Tuition charges for individual classes will be responsible for purchasing books and supplies that are required for their scheduled classes.
 Furthermore, students must comply with all policies and procedures contained in this School Catalog.